 Fertilizing is not necessary, but cut back mint by two-thirds every year to keep the plant full and nicely shaped.

 Don’t allow your potting soil to dry out completely between watering periods.

-Over-winter mint indoors in cold climate areas and placed near a sunny window.
+Overwinter mint indoors in cold climate areas and place it near a sunny window.

 Avoid exposure to drafts and heaters.

 Remember that each time you harvest mint leaves, you stimulate new growth in the plant.